munchy-bytes/SQLToArangoDB/README.md

 # SQLToArangoDB
-A class library used to migrate SQL Server graph database into Neo4j.
+A class library used to migrate SQL Server graph database into ArangoDB.

 # Published Articles